apostrophecms/apostrophe-documentation/docs/modules/apostrophe-modal/browser-apostrophe-modal.md

 jQuery reference to it in `self.$controls`.
 Part of the implementation of the slide transition, which moves these controls to a shared div outside of the individual slide modals for layout reasons.
+### captureFilters()
+Locates the div that contains the filters for this modal and stores a jQuery reference to it in `self.$modalFilters`.
+Part of the implementation of the slide transition, which moves these filters to a shared div outside of the individual slide modals for layout reasons.
+The name `modalFilters` avoids a bc break with the pieces manager modal.
 ### captureInstructions()
 Locates the div that contains the instructions (the explanatory caption) for the modal and stores a jQuery reference to it in `self.$instructions`.